-- 1. "Lead in drinking water, although rarely the sole cause of lead poisoning, can significantly increase a person's total lead exposure, particularly the exposure of infants who drink baby formulas and concentrated juices that are mixed with water.
-The DNR estimates that drinking water can make up twenty percent (20%) or more of a person's total exposure to lead. - 2.
-"Lead is unusual among drinking water contaminants in that it seldom occurs naturally in water supplies like rivers and lakes.
+A. "Lead in drinking water, although rarely the sole cause of lead poisoning, can significantly increase a person's total lead exposure, particularly the exposure of infants who drink baby formulas and concentrated juices that are mixed with water.
+The DNR estimates that drinking water can make up 20 percent or more of a person's total exposure to lead.

+B. "Lead is unusual among drinking water contaminants in that it seldom occurs naturally in water supplies like rivers and lakes.
 It is also rare in groundwater, even in Missouri's lead belt.
 Lead enters drinking water primarily as a result of the corrosion, or wearing away, of materials containing lead in the water distribution system and household plumbing.
 These materials include leadbased solder used to join copper pipe, brass and chrome-plated brass faucets, and, in some cases, pipes made of lead that connect your house to the water main (service lines).
-In 1986, Congress banned the use of lead solder containing greater than two-tenths percent (0.2%) lead and restricted the lead content of faucets, pipes and other plumbing materials to eight percent (8.0%).
-Missouri rule 10 CSR 60-10.040 reads: 'As of January 1, 1989, all materials used in the construction, expansion, modification or improvement of a public water system or customer water system shall be lead-free.
+In 1986, Congress banned the use of lead solder containing greater than 0.2 percent lead and restricted the lead content of faucets, pipes and other plumbing materials to 8.0 percent.
+Missouri rule 10 CSR 60-10.040 requires that as of January 1, 1989, all materials used in the construction, expansion, modification or improvement of a public water system or customer water system shall be lead-free.
 This does not apply to leaded joints necessary for the repair of cast iron pipes.
-In addition, any customer water system constructed, expanded, modified or repaired after January 1, 1989, that is connected to a public water system and later is found to contain materials that are not leadfree, shall have the water meter removed or otherwise have the service line severed from the public water system when the supplier of water is so ordered by the appropriate local government authority (if one exists) or by the department.
-This requirement does not apply to any customer water system previously served by a water system other than a public water system.'
+In addition, any customer water system constructed, expanded, modified or repaired after January 1, 1989, that is connected to a public water system and later is found to contain materials that are not lead-free, shall have the water meter removed or otherwise have the service line severed from the public water system when the supplier of water is so ordered by the appropriate local government authority (if one exists) or by the department.
+This requirement does not apply to any customer water system previously served by a water system other than a public water system.